-- An intentional, scheduled and structured time with a caring, trained friend when we can "tell our story" after a traumatic, stressful or significant incident. - A chance to recount the facts of our story and how we feel about what happened. - An opportunity to learn about common reactions to trauma which then helps us understand that our stress symptoms and feelings are normal. - An opportunity to learn self-care strategies - An opportunity to reflect on how we are doing and then connect with other available resources. - Sometimes a "first step" down the necessary path of grief, recovery and healing.
+- An intentional, scheduled and structured time with a caring, trained person when we can tell our story after a traumatic, stressful or significant incident. - A chance to recount the facts of our story and how we feel about what happened. - An invitation to talk about an incident without pressure and with full choice about how detailed or how deeply we want to share our story. - An opportunity to learn about common reactions to trauma which then helps us understand that our stress reactions and feelings are normal. - An opportunity to learn self-care strategies. - An opportunity to reflect on how we are doing and then connect with other available resources. - Sometimes a "first step" down the necessary path of grief, recovery and healing.